-Between 2011–2019, Alzheimer's Society was accredited under the Department of Health's Information Standard, which was a quality assurance standard recognising trustworthy producers of health and social care information.
+Between 2011 and 2019, Alzheimer's Society was accredited under the Department of Health's Information Standard, which was a quality assurance standard recognising trustworthy producers of health and social care information.

-The Information Standard assessment and certification scheme was based on a rigorous set of criteria used to ensure that the way we produce information is of a high quality.
+The Information Standard assessment and certification scheme was based on a rigorous set of criteria to ensure the information production was of a high quality.

 The scheme is now closed but we remain committed to producing the highest quality, evidence-based information as outlined in the quality statements developed from the scheme’s principles.

 Copyright and permissions requests

 If you wish to re-use any content from Alzheimer's Society's publications or website in any media, please complete our online permission request form.

 Help us provide dementia information

 We could not produce accurate, accessible and relevant information without your support.
 Whether you are living with dementia, caring for a person with dementia or a professional, you can use what you know and feel to make sure our content reflects the reality of dementia.

 We want our reader and professional panels to include a diversity of experiences, backgrounds and circumstances.
 This means our information reflects and represents a wide range of people.

 If you are living with dementia, or if you are a carer, family member or friend of a person with dementia, you can help us improve our information by joining our reader panel.